microsoft/vscode-github-triage-actions/README.md

-# VS Code's Issue Triage GitHub Actions
+# [ARCHIVED] VS Code's Issue Triage GitHub Actions

+> **Note**
+> This repository is archived and no longer maintained.
+It will no longer be in development.

 We host our [GitHub Actions](https://help.github.com/en/actions) for triaging issues here.